austinprk/ACIT2520-Project/README.md

 ### Austin Park:
 - resolved the issue with the logo not apprearing on the login page by correcting the image path.

+## Apil 1st

+### Roger Hsieh:
+- attempted to create the admin role which can terminate other users' active session
+- got stuck so reviewed some online resources
+- still stuck